jesperba01/react_movies_pp5/movies/TESTING.md

 > [!NOTE]
 > Return back to the [README.md](README.md) file.

-During the development process of the React Movie App, thorough testing was conducted to ensure the functionality, compatibility, and responsiveness of the application across various devices and browsers.
+During the development process of the Movie App, thorough testing was conducted to ensure the functionality, compatibility, and responsiveness of the application across various devices and browsers.
 Below is a detailed summary of the testing procedures and outcomes:

 ## Code Validation